Exclusionary rule: Parallel construction

-The Special Operations Division of the U.S. Drug Enforcement Administration advises DEA agents to follow a process of parallel construction when launching criminal investigations of Americans based on SOD tips that may be based on warrantless surveillance.
+The Special Operations Division of the U.S. Drug Enforcement Administration advises DEA agents to follow a process of parallel construction when launching criminal investigations of Americans based on Special Operations Division tips that may be based on warrantless surveillance.

 Criticism and defense

 The exclusionary rule as it has developed in the United States has been long criticized.
 Judge Benjamin Cardozo, Chief Judge of the New York Court of Appeals between 1927 and 1932, stated that under the rule, "The criminal is to go free because the constable has blundered."
-The judge noted that many states had rejected the rule, but suggested that the adoption by the federal courts would affect the practice in the sovereign states.
+Cardozo noted that many states had rejected the rule, but suggested that the adoption by the federal courts would affect the practice in the sovereign states.

 In the 1970s, Dallin H. Oaks, Malcolm Wilkey, and others called for the exclusionary rule to be replaced with a comprehensive judicial remedy against all illegal arrests and searches and seizures (e.g., tort remedy).
 By the 1980s, the exclusionary rule remained controversial and was strongly opposed by President Ronald Reagan, but some opponents began seeking to have the rule modified, rather than abolished altogether.
-The case, Illinois v.
-Gates, before the Supreme Court brought the exclusionary rule for reconsideration.
+The Supreme Court case Illinois v.
+Gates brought the exclusionary rule for reconsideration.
 The Supreme Court also considered allowing exceptions for errors made by police in good faith.
 The Reagan administration also asked Congress to ease the rule.
 It has been proposed that the exclusionary rule be replaced with restitution to victims of police misconduct.

 A major criticism of the Fourth Amendment exclusionary rule is that it allegedly defies the original intent of the Constitution.
 Yale Law Professor Akhil Amar, for example, has argued that "nothing in the text, history, or structure of the Fourth Amendment" supports the rule.
 Critics like Amar, Oaks and Wilkey point to the fact that the text of the Fourth Amendment does not indicate that illegally seized evidence must be excluded.
-Some legal historians argue that the Constitution's Framers intended only that victims of unreasonable searches or seizures could file civil lawsuits.
+Some legal historians argue that the Constitution's framers intended only that victims of unreasonable searches or seizures could file civil lawsuits.

 In 2009, Roger Roots presented evidence that the idea of exclusion can be found in the earliest set of law books published in American history.
 In 2014, Roots elaborated that certain eighteenth-century British law books and pamphlets which discuss the exclusion of illegally seized evidence circulated widely in the American colonies and were owned by numerous prominent Framing-era lawyers and statesmen.
-Also in 2014, Professor Richard Re proposed that the Due Process Clause provides an ample basis for the Exclusionary Rule.
+Also in 2014, Richard Re proposed that the Due Process Clause provides an ample basis for the exclusionary rule.